Swindon Town F.C.: 2020–present

 and Flynn was sacked as manager after just over eight months in charge.
-Appointed caretaker manager to the end of the season, Gavin Gunning questioned his players' "heart" after they won only two from ten games and dropped to 18th place in mid-March.
+Appointed caretaker manager to the end of the season, Gavin Gunning questioned his players' "heart" after they won just two of ten games and dropped to 18th place.
 Ultimately, the club finished the 2023–2024 season in 19th place and Swindon supporters called for a change in the club's ownership.
-Morfuni did not "fully agree" with the fans but acknowledged the last season had not been "up to our club's standards".
+Morfuni acknowledged the season had not been "up to our club's standards".

+The side improved to finish 12th at the end of the 2024–25 season.
+It started with Mark Kennedy as manager, but he lasted just five months being sacked on 25 October 2024.
+With the club in 22nd place, Ian Holloway took over and, after earning 36 points from 24 matches, was rewarded in March 2025 with a new long-term contract through to June 2028.